Colosseum tours underground: why you should consider booking this tour

 Although some of the original marble, brick, and travertine façades have weathered with age, the Colosseum, also known as the Flavian amphitheater, still holds its appeal as the largest auditorium of Rome’s classical era.

-And for those keen to explore everything the Colosseum has to offer, venturing to the Colosseum underground is an exciting experience.
+And for those keen to explore everything the Colosseum has to offer, venturing to a Colosseum tour with underground access is an exciting experience.

 The Colosseum underground